techsayan01/textSummarizer/README.md

 This is a wrapper on the sumy library of python.
+A ready to use text summarizer which is just a clone away and can we used for quick experimentation.

 By default we are using LexRankSummarizer method to do the automatic text summarization on a given corpus.
 For the time being the corpus needs to be updated in the refer.txt file which is kept empty for the time being.